ujuadimora-dev/FunTime-Quiz/README.md

 ### Content

-All contents and  media or image on this site was Fantasy( all are fantasied by me )The with the help of pexel for their free pictures and .gif,  some of the pictures or images are from these sites: Freeipks, Undraw, MS office  pictures garllery )
+All contents and  media or image on this site was Fantasy( all are fantasied by me )The with the help of pexel for their free pictures and .gif(https://tenor.com/),  some of the pictures or images are from these sites: Freeipks, Undraw, MS office  pictures garllery )

 ### Media

-Website Logo was created by my me [Adimora Uju]( https://ujuadimora-dev.github.io/ever-young/) using logo.com(a free website).
+Website Logo was created by my me [Adimora Uju]( https://ujuadimora-dev.github.io/FunTime-Quiz/) using Microfot office powerpoint-